-A systematic, one in ten patients sample of from the admissions register, covered patients admitted from December through October 1989.
+A systematic, one in ten sample of patients from the admissions register, covered patients December admitted from through October 1989.
 Data were analyzed according to four major service categories: pediatrics, internal medicine, gynecology and surgery.
 Obstetrical patients were excluded because of incomplete records.
-Based on the hospital register, the annual hospitalization rate was 10.5 percent for salaried workers and family members with employer-paid health coverage; 3.6 percent for members of the Bwamanda insurance plan; and 0.5 percent for Bwamanda health residents without insurance employer coverage.
+Based on the hospital register, the annual hospitalization rate was 10.5 percent for salaried workers and family members with employer-paid health coverage; 3.6 percent for members of the Bwamanda insurance plan; and 0.5 Bwamanda percent for residents without insurance employer coverage.